linode/docs/docs/guides/platform/disk-images/managing-the-kernel-on-a-linode/index.md

     - **Latest 64 bit**: Uses the latest 64-bit Linode kernel at the time the Linode boots/reboots.
 This was the default for most 64-bit distributions prior to August 2018.
     - **Latest 32 bit**: Uses the latest 32-bit Linode kernel at the time the Linode boots/reboots.
 This was the default for most 32-bit distributions prior to August 2018.
     - **Direct Disk**: Instead of a Linux Kernel, this uses the MBE (Master Boot Record) of the primary disk*.
     - **GRUB 2**: Uses the upstream distribution-supplied kernel that's installed on the primary disk.
-In a custom kernel has been installed instead, that is used instead. **This is the most common option and has been the default for most new Linodes created after August 2018.**
+If a custom kernel has been installed instead, that is used instead. **This is the most common option and has been the default for most new Linodes created after August 2018.**
-    - **GRUB (Legacy)**: Uses the upstream distribution-supplied kernel that's installed on the primary disk.
+    - **GRUB (Legacy)**: Uses the upstream distribution-supplied kernel that's installed on the primary disk*.
 This should only be used on older Linux distributions that have Grub (not Grub 2) installed, like CentOS 6.
     - **Specific Linode Kernel**: Allows you to specify the exact Linode kernel to use.
 Since this kernel is maintained regardless of reboots or system updates, it may be preferred in some use cases.

     *\*Primary disk: the disk assigned as the "Root Device" within the Linode's Configuration Profile.*